pixelmanya/react-a11y-modal/README.md

 ## Docs

-For detailed documentation there is [page](https://pixelmanya.github.io/react-a11y-modal) with everything you need to know.
+For detailed documentation there is this [page](https://pixelmanya.github.io/react-a11y-modal) with everything you need to know.

 ## Examples